 - Help an owner’s family meet estate tax obligations, which in many instances may help keep a business in the family (if so desired);

 - Help replace an owner’s loss of income due to death or disability; and

 - Help a partner(s) or existing employees have the necessary cash to buy out the deceased or disabled owner’s share of the business.

 An estate planning team may consist of lawyers, accountant, valuation, and insurance professional who can help you develop a business succession plan that works for your goals.
 There are established methods for transition that will leave both your business and successor management free from unnecessary worry or risk.
 In addition, through carefully planned life and disability insurance coverage, the transition can be properly funded and avoid substantial losses that might otherwise occur.

-Jerry Matecun helps business owners to discover key planning and investment considerations vital to build and protect the value of your business and personal assets.
-For a no cost, confidential conversation regarding your business valuation and exit plans call or email Jerry at 949-273-4200, or firstname.lastname@example.org.
+Jerry Matecun helps business owners examine a range of personal, business, emotional, and financial issues related to their readiness to exit.
+For a no cost, confidential conversation regarding your business valuation needs call or email Jerry at 949-273-4200, 616-499-2000, or email@example.com.